sumanndass/Bank-Data-MSBI-Project/README.md

   - drag 'Data Flow Task' in 'Control Flow' section
   - double click on 'Data Flow Task'
   - drag 'OLE DB Source'
-     	<br> &emsp; -> double click on it
-  	<br> &emsp; -> in 'connection Manager' select 'New' in 'OLE DB Connection manager' -> againg select 'New' -> Ok
-  	<br> &emsp; -> select 'Provider' as 'Native OLE DB\Microsoft OLE DB Driver for SQL Server'
-  	<br> &emsp; -> put 'Server or file name' as '.' -> select database name 'bank_stage' in 'Initial catalog' -> Ok -> Ok
-  	<br> &emsp; -> select 'Data access mode' as 'Table or view'
-  	<br> &emsp; -> choose '[dbo].[account_stage]' from 'Name of the table or the view' -> Ok
-  <br> -> drag 'Lookup'
-    	<br> &emsp; -> Look up on 'product_stage' table based on 'prod_id' and get 'prod_name', reference 'ETL_Mapping _Doc.xlsx'
-      	<br> &emsp; -> connect 'blue pipe' from 'OLE DB Source' to 'Lookup'
-      	<br> &emsp; -> double click on it
-      	<br> &emsp; -> choose 'Redirect rows to no match output' in '﻿Specify how to handle rows with no matching entries' in 'General'
-	<br> &emsp; -> in 'Connection' choose 'bank_stage' in 'OLE DB Connection Manager' and choose 'product_stage' in 'Use a table or a view'
-      	<br> &emsp; -> in 'Columns' drag 'prod_id' of 'Available Input Columns' on 'prod_id' of 'Available Lookup Columns' and tick desired column 'prod_name'
-  	<br> &emsp; -> change 'Output Alias' as 'prod_name_lkp' -> Ok
-  <br> -> drag 'Derived Column'
-   	<br> &emsp; -> connect 'blue pipe' from 'Lookup' to 'Derived Column'
-    	<br> &emsp; -> choose 'Lookup Match Output' in 'Output' -> Ok
-       	<br> &emsp; -> double click on it
-   	<br> &emsp; -> enter 'Derived Column Name' as 'country_code_derived', choose 'Derived Column' as 'add as new column'
-     	<br> &emsp; -> enter 'Expression' as '91', choose 'Data Type' as required -> Ok
-  <br> -> drag 'OLE DB Destination'
-   	<br> &emsp; -> connect 'blue pipe' from 'Derived Column' to 'OLE DB Destination'
-       	<br> &emsp; -> double click on it
-   	<br> &emsp; -> in 'connection Manager' select 'New' in 'OLE DB Connection manager' -> againg select 'New' -> Ok
-  	<br> &emsp; -> select 'Provider' as 'Native OLE DB\Microsoft OLE DB Driver for SQL Server'
-  	<br> &emsp; -> put 'Server or file name' as '.' -> select database name 'bank_dw' in 'Initial catalog' -> Ok -> Ok
-  	<br> &emsp; -> select 'Data access mode' as 'Table or view - fast load'
-  	<br> &emsp; -> select 'New' in 'Name of the table or the view'
-    	<br> &emsp; -> change table name to 'dim_account' and change data type if needed -> Ok
-      	<br> &emsp; -> now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
-  <br> -> change names in 'Connection Managers' for better understanding -> right click on it and 'Convert to Package Connection' for rest of the project
-  <br> -> do the same for 'DWH_Load_dim_branch', 'DWH_Load_dim_transsaction', 'DWH_Load_fact_account', 'DWH_Load_fact_transaction' packages taking reference from 'ETL_Mapping_Doc.xlsx'
-  <br> -> now, if any update available in stage database we will load the same in DWH dimension tables only not in the fact tables, but one issue will occur i.e., again old data will load in dimension tables with new ones.
+    - double click on it
+    - in 'connection Manager' select 'New' in 'OLE DB Connection manager' -> againg select 'New' -> Ok
+    - select 'Provider' as 'Native OLE DB\Microsoft OLE DB Driver for SQL Server'
+    - put 'Server or file name' as '.' -> select database name 'bank_stage' in 'Initial catalog' -> Ok -> Ok
+    - select 'Data access mode' as 'Table or view'
+    - choose '[dbo].[account_stage]' from 'Name of the table or the view' -> Ok
+  - drag 'Lookup'
+    - Look up on 'product_stage' table based on 'prod_id' and get 'prod_name', reference 'ETL_Mapping _Doc.xlsx'
+    - connect 'blue pipe' from 'OLE DB Source' to 'Lookup'
+    - double click on it
+    - choose 'Redirect rows to no match output' in '﻿Specify how to handle rows with no matching entries' in 'General'
+    - in 'Connection' choose 'bank_stage' in 'OLE DB Connection Manager' and choose 'product_stage' in 'Use a table or a view'
+    - in 'Columns' drag 'prod_id' of 'Available Input Columns' on 'prod_id' of 'Available Lookup Columns' and tick desired column 'prod_name'
+    - change 'Output Alias' as 'prod_name_lkp' -> Ok
+  - drag 'Derived Column'
+    - connect 'blue pipe' from 'Lookup' to 'Derived Column'
+    - choose 'Lookup Match Output' in 'Output' -> Ok
+    - double click on it
+    - enter 'Derived Column Name' as 'country_code_derived', choose 'Derived Column' as 'add as new column'
+    - enter 'Expression' as '91', choose 'Data Type' as required -> Ok
+  - drag 'OLE DB Destination'
+    - connect 'blue pipe' from 'Derived Column' to 'OLE DB Destination'
+    - double click on it
+    - in 'connection Manager' select 'New' in 'OLE DB Connection manager' -> again select 'New' -> Ok
+    - select 'Provider' as 'Native OLE DB\Microsoft OLE DB Driver for SQL Server'
+    - put 'Server or file name' as '.' -> select database name 'bank_dw' in 'Initial catalog' -> Ok -> Ok
+    - select 'Data access mode' as 'Table or view - fast load'
+    - select 'New' in 'Name of the table or the view'
+    - change table name to 'dim_account' and change data type if needed -> Ok
+    - now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
+  - change names in 'Connection Managers' for better understanding -> right click on it and 'Convert to Package Connection' for rest of the project
+  - do the same for 'DWH_Load_dim_branch', 'DWH_Load_dim_transsaction', 'DWH_Load_fact_account', 'DWH_Load_fact_transaction' packages taking reference from 'ETL_Mapping_Doc.xlsx'
+  - now, if any update available in stage database we will load the same in DWH dimension tables only not in the fact tables, but one issue will occur i.e., again old data will load in dimension tables with new ones.
 So, we will use Slowly Changing Dimension (SCD) to negate the old data from copying with.
-  <br> -> however, for incremental/delta loading we can use SCD, Lookup, Stored Procedure, Set Operator, Merge Command

-  <br> -> Incremental loading using 'Lookup'
-  <br> -> we 'Lookup' on destination table and for unmatched data we will insert and for matched data we will update the same in destination table
-  <br> -> double click on 'DWH_Load_dim_account'
-  <br> -> drag 'Lookup' just before 'OLE DB Destination' i.e., data loading
-      	<br> &emsp; -> connect 'blue pipe' from 'Derived Column' to 'Lookup1'
-      	<br> &emsp; -> double click on it
-      	<br> &emsp; -> choose 'Redirect rows to no match output' in 'Specify how to handle rows with no matching entries' in 'General'
-	<br> &emsp; -> in 'Connection' choose 'bank_dw' in 'OLE DB Connection Manager' and choose 'dim_account' in 'Use a table or a view'
-      	<br> &emsp; -> in 'Columns' drag 'acc_id' of 'Available Input Columns' on 'acc_id' of 'Available Lookup Columns' and tick desired column 'prod_name' -> Ok
-      	<br> &emsp; -> now, drag 'OLE DB Destination'
-   	<br> &emsp; -> connect 'blue pipe' from Lookup1' to 'OLE DB Destination'
-   	<br> &emsp; -> choose 'Lookup No Match Output' in 'Output' for inserting data -> Ok
-       	<br> &emsp; -> double click on 'OLE DB Destination'
-   	<br> &emsp; -> in 'connection Manager' select 'bank_dw' in 'OLE DB Connection manager'
-  	<br> &emsp; -> select 'Data access mode' as 'Table or view - fast load'
-  	<br> &emsp; -> select 'dim_account' in 'Name of the table or the view'
-      	<br> &emsp; -> now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
-      	<br> &emsp; -> now, drag 'OLE DB Command'
-   	<br> &emsp; -> connect 'blue pipe' from Lookup1' to 'OLE DB Command'
-   	<br> &emsp; -> choose 'Lookup Match Output' in 'Output' for updating data -> Ok
-       	<br> &emsp; -> double click on 'OLE DB Command'
-   	<br> &emsp; -> in 'Connection Manager' select 'bank_dw' in 'Connection Managers'
-   	<br> &emsp; -> in 'SqlCommand' enter `update dim_account
-  set cust_name = ?,
-	cust_add = ?,
-	cust_state = ?,
-	cust_zipcode = ?,
-	prod_name = ?,
-	status = ?
-where acc_id = ?` in 'Component Properties'
-  	<br> &emsp; -> in 'Column Mappings' map 'Input Column' and 'Destination Column' -> Ok
-  	<br> &emsp; -> but the problem with 'OLE DB Command' is that it does not verify whether there have any changes in the matched data or not, it just takes all the data and updating or over writing the same.
+  - however, for incremental/delta loading we can use SCD, Lookup, Stored Procedure, Set Operator, Merge Command

+  - Incremental loading using 'Lookup'
+  - we 'Lookup' on destination table and for unmatched data we will insert and for matched data we will update the same in destination table
+  - double click on 'DWH_Load_dim_account'
+  - drag 'Lookup' just before 'OLE DB Destination' i.e., data loading
+    - connect 'blue pipe' from 'Derived Column' to 'Lookup1'
+    - double click on it
+    - choose 'Redirect rows to no match output' in 'Specify how to handle rows with no matching entries' in 'General'
+    - in 'Connection' choose 'bank_dw' in 'OLE DB Connection Manager' and choose 'dim_account' in 'Use a table or a view'
+    - in 'Columns' drag 'acc_id' of 'Available Input Columns' on 'acc_id' of 'Available Lookup Columns' and tick desired column 'prod_name' -> Ok
+    - now, drag 'OLE DB Destination'
+    - connect 'blue pipe' from Lookup1' to 'OLE DB Destination'
+    - choose 'Lookup No Match Output' in 'Output' for inserting data -> Ok
+    - double click on 'OLE DB Destination'
+    - in 'connection Manager' select 'bank_dw' in 'OLE DB Connection manager'
+    - select 'Data access mode' as 'Table or view - fast load'
+    - select 'dim_account' in 'Name of the table or the view'
+    - now click on 'Mappings' to check source and destination column and data type are corrected or not -> Ok
+    - now, drag 'OLE DB Command'
+    - connect 'blue pipe' from Lookup1' to 'OLE DB Command'
+    - choose 'Lookup Match Output' in 'Output' for updating data -> Ok
+    - double click on 'OLE DB Command'
+    - in 'Connection Manager' select 'bank_dw' in 'Connection Managers'
+    - in 'SqlCommand' enter
+      ```sql
+      update dim_account
+      set cust_name = ?, cust_add = ?, cust_state = ?, cust_zipcode = ?, prod_name = ?,	status = ?
+      where acc_id = ?
+      ``` in 'Component Properties'
+    - in 'Column Mappings' map 'Input Column' and 'Destination Column' -> Ok
+  - But the problem with 'OLE DB Command' is that it does not verify whether there have any changes in the matched data or not, it just takes all the data and updating or over writing the same.
 So, to identify any change in source data we need to use another 'Lookup' before 'OLE DB Command' and identify the actual data where updation is required.
-  	<br> &emsp; -> drag 'Lookup' just before 'OLE DB Command'
+    - drag 'Lookup' just before 'OLE DB Command'
-  	<br> &emsp; -> connect 'blue pipe' from 'Lookup 2' to 'OLE DB Command'
+    - connect 'blue pipe' from 'Lookup 2' to 'OLE DB Command'
-   	<br> &emsp; -> choose 'Lookup No Match Output' in 'Output' for inserting data -> Ok
+    - choose 'Lookup No Match Output' in 'Output' for inserting data -> Ok
-      	<br> &emsp; -> double click on 'Lookup 2'
+    - double click on 'Lookup 2'
-      	<br> &emsp; -> choose 'Redirect rows to no match output' in 'Specify how to handle rows with no matching entries' in 'General'
+    - choose 'Redirect rows to no match output' in 'Specify how to handle rows with no matching entries' in 'General'
-	<br> &emsp; -> in 'Connection' choose 'bank_dw' in 'OLE DB Connection Manager' and choose 'dim_account' in 'Use a table or a view'
+    - in 'Connection' choose 'bank_dw' in 'OLE DB Connection Manager' and choose 'dim_account' in 'Use a table or a view'
-      	<br> &emsp; -> in 'Columns' connect 'acc_id' to 'acc_id', 'cust_name' to 'cust_name', 'cust_add' to 'cust_add', 'cust_state' to 'cust_state', 'cust_zipcode' to 'cust_zipcode', 'prod_name_lkp' to 'prod_name', 'status' to 'status' -> Ok
+    - in 'Columns' connect 'acc_id' to 'acc_id', 'cust_name' to 'cust_name', 'cust_add' to 'cust_add', 'cust_state' to 'cust_state', 'cust_zipcode' to 'cust_zipcode', 'prod_name_lkp' to 'prod_name', 'status' to 'status' -> Ok
-  <br> -> Now, we cannot load all the tables at once, we need to load tables where PKs are present then we can load table where FKs are present.
+  - Now, we cannot load all the tables at once, we need to load tables where PKs are present then we can load table where FKs are present.
-      	<br> &emsp; -> now, create one more package named 'DWL_load_tables.dtsx'
+    - now, create one more package named 'DWL_load_tables.dtsx'
-      	<br> &emsp; -> double click on it
+    - double click on it
-      	<br> &emsp; -> drag 'Execute Package Task' and double click on it
+    - drag 'Execute Package Task' and double click on it
-      	<br> &emsp; -> in 'Package' choose the first package in 'PackageNameFromProjectReference' -> Ok
+    - in 'Package' choose the first package in 'PackageNameFromProjectReference' -> Ok
-      	<br> &emsp; -> again drag another 'Execute Package Task 1'
+    - again drag another 'Execute Package Task 1'
-      	<br> &emsp; -> connect 'green pipe' from ' Execute Package Task ' to ' Execute Package Task 1'
+    - connect 'green pipe' from ' Execute Package Task ' to ' Execute Package Task 1'
-      	<br> &emsp; -> double click on it and in 'Package' choose the second package in 'PackageNameFromProjectReference' -> Ok
+    - double click on it and in 'Package' choose the second package in 'PackageNameFromProjectReference' -> Ok
-      	<br> &emsp; -> do the same thing till last package
+    - do the same thing till last package

   <br> -> SSIS Performance
   <br> -> Now, due to 'OLE DB Command' in 'Data Flow' the task becomes very slow because it performs row by row operation, to overcome this we will update the data in 'Control Flow' using 'Execute SQL Task' because it performs batch operation.